 TikTok’s ad targeting options are pretty basic, as well.
 So far, the targeting filters only allow you to include/exclude by:

-You can also use your own targeting lists if you have any already compiled.
+You can also use your own targeting lists.

 2. Brand Takeover